SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 3.1 General RIFF-type format structures

-RIFF-type formats are the file format used in SoundFont® 2.04, Werner SF3 and SFe standards.
+RIFF-type formats are the file format used in legacy SF2.04, Werner SF3 and SFe standards.
 There are a few different RIFF-type format structures:

-- RIFF is the basic version with 32-bit chunk headers, and is used in SoundFont® 2.04 and Werner SF3.
+- RIFF is the basic version with 32-bit chunk headers, and is used in legacy SF2.04 and Werner SF3.
 - RIFF64 (also called RF64) is mostly compatible with RIFF, but uses 64-bit chunk headers.
 - RIFX is a big-endian version of 32-bit RIFF, while RIFF and RIFF64 are little-endian formats.
 - RIFD is the dynamic version of RIFF developed by spessasus.
 It will be included in a future version of SFe.